Canada Taxes 2024: Federal Tax Brackets, Rates and Credits

 In other words, a tax bracket has a tax rate applicable to that set range of income.

 The amount of tax due depends on your income.
-And, the more money you make, the more you will owe and potentially pay per dollar earned.
+The more you earn, the higher your calculated income tax will be.
 This is called a progressive (or graduated) tax system.

 How much federal tax do I have to pay based on my income?